Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Introduction

 Specifically, the contributions of this paper can be summarized as follows.

-\begin{enumerate}[(1)] \item \emph{ASC Framework:} We make the first attempt to build a source and channel instance or domain adaptive semantic communication system based on NTSCC.
-Our innovative overfitting mechanism enables the whole NTSCC system to be much more powerful and flexible for extracting more compact semantic representations, offering superior end-to-end transmission RD performance.
+\begin{enumerate}[(1)] \item \emph{Online Learned NTSCC Framework:} We make the first attempt to build a source and channel instance or domain adaptive semantic communication system based on the online learned NTSCC.
+Our innovative overfitting mechanism enables the whole NTSCC system to be much more powerful and flexible for extracting more compact semantic representations, offering superior end-to-end bandwidth ratio-distortion performance.
 We make variational analysis to interpret the origins of general model inference suboptimality, and clarify the rationale of our proposed source and channel overfitting paradigm.

 \item \emph{Overfitting the Source:} We design two simple yet efficient ways to realize the source data instance or domain adaptive NTSCC.
 These methods are of different ideas for adapting a given pre-trained model or semantic latent representation to an individual data sample or other content domain that is different in appearance.
 We discuss the specific scenario for which each method is suitable.
 Our source overfitting mechanism online adapts a baseline model to each specific scene to maximize communication efficiency.